 Dr. Dabach is an Associate Professor at the University of Washington's College of Education.
 Her research is situated in the field of immigration and education, with particular attention to examining secondary school-based contexts that immigrant youth encounter in U.S. schools.
-Recently, she has been examining questions about how secondary social studies teachers approach teaching about U.S. government and civics in immigrant-youth contexts.
+She also examines questions about how secondary social studies teachers approach teaching about U.S. government and civics in immigrant-youth contexts.

 Dr. Dabach received her Ph.D. at the University of California, Berkeley and was a visiting scholar at Harvard's Graduate School of Education while working on the Longitudinal Immigrant Student Adaptation (LISA) study with principal investigators Carola and Marcelo Suárez-Orozco.
 She has been honored with prizes for both historical analysis and contemporary educational research, including the 1996 Morrison-Miller Prize in U.S. History and the 2011 American Educational Research Association's (AERA) Bilingual Education SIG's Outstanding Dissertation Award.
 In addition to research in immigration and education, Dr. Dabach is interested in efforts to integrate the arts in education order to provide creative and engaging educational opportunities for youth.